aimms/how-to/Articles/574/574-stopwatch-library.rst

 .. aimms:procedure:: pr_start(ep_stopwatch)

-This procedure will start the timer(ep_stopwatch).
+This procedure will start the timer.
 Note that ``ep_stopwatch`` is optional, and usually not specified.

 .. code-block:: aimms